cjuniorfox/juniorfox-site/articles/old-ipad-as-a-second-screen.md

 ### Troubleshooting

-- If instead, you have a mirror of the main display or got an error mentioning that it was unable to start the application, verify if you correctly created the script for adding the virtual screen, making sure that the script is up to your Compositor and the Sunshine Configuration.
+- If you have a mirror of the main display or got an error mentioning that it was unable to start the application, verify if you correctly created the script for adding the virtual screen (Linux), making sure that the script is up to your Compositor and the Sunshine Configuration.
-- If you haven't installed the Flatpak version of Sunshine and, instead, installed the package for your distro, remove `flatpak-spawn --host` from the commands on the Application configuration step.
+- (Linux) If you haven't installed the Flatpak version of Sunshine and, instead, installed the package for your distro, remove `flatpak-spawn --host` from the commands on the Application configuration step.

 ### Disconnecting